iqApp - CMS & Framework

 - hosting account creation, instaling the platform chosen by the customer and setup of a services account for invoicing

-There are more projects unlaunched in fields of real estate and e-commerce, but unfinished.
+There are more projects unlaunched in fields of real estate and e-commerce.
 I will come back with news.

 On iqApp v4 I still have some work to optimize the requests, a new caching agressive based on Yii2, some fixes in admin area, etc.